bordalix/helm-wallet/README.md

 - The minimum cost for sending a payment is around 200 sats;
 - The average cost for sending a payment is around 400 sats plus 0.1% of the amount to send;
+- The average cost for receiving a payment is around 400 sats plus 0.1% of the amount to receive;
-- Some transactions could take up to 1 minute to complete.
+- Transactions between Helm wallets pay less fees but can take up to 1 minute to complete.

 ## Availability